urveeshdadhich/JAVA-LAN-File-Sharer/README.md

 Open your terminal, navigate to the project directory, and run:

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   javac LanFileSharer.java   `
+`   javac LanFileSharer.java   `

 ### 2\.
 Package the Application JAR

 This command packages the .class file into a single, executable .jar file.

-Plain textANTLR4BashCC#CSSCoffeeScriptCMakeDartDjangoDockerEJSErlangGitGoGraphQLGroovyHTMLJavaJavaScriptJSONJSXKotlinLaTeXLessLuaMakefileMarkdownMATLABMarkupObjective-CPerlPHPPowerShell.propertiesProtocol BuffersPythonRRubySass (Sass)Sass (Scss)SchemeSQLShellSwiftSVGTSXTypeScriptWebAssemblyYAMLXML`   jar cfe LanFileSharer.jar LanFileSharer LanFileSharer.class icon.png   `
+`   jar cfe LanFileSharer.jar LanFileSharer LanFileSharer.class icon.png   `

 ### 3\.
 Compile the Installer (Windows)